 NIBSC is responsible for developing, producing and characterising biological reference materials used for standardising diphtheria vaccines, antitoxins and related products or intermediates.
 We maintain a portfolio of diphtheria standards, including toxoids, toxins and antitoxins that are used to standardise:

 We design and coordinate international collaborative studies to characterise and calibrate new and replacement International Standards.
-Recently established International Standards include the 1st WHO International Standard for Diphtheria Antitoxin Human and the 4th WHO International Standard for Diphtheria Toxoid Adsorbed.
 We also work closely with formulation scientists at NIBSC to optimise formulations to successfully freeze-dry diphtheria standards.

-NIBSC carries out control testing as part of the Official Control Authority Batch Release (OCABR) process for products licensed in the EU.
-We also do testing for the World Health Organisation (WHO) prequalification process for vaccines.
+NIBSC carries out scientific testing for diphtheria vaccines as part of its role as a National Control Laboratory.
+We also perform testing as part of the World Health Organisation (WHO) Prequalification Programme for vaccines.
 We have wide experience in testing diphtheria vaccines, antitoxins and related intermediates and can perform assays for:

 We have wide experience in developing and validating methods used in controlling and standardising diphtheria vaccines, antitoxins and related intermediates.
 We focus on methods that can be used to refine, reduce or replace animal testing – known as the 3Rs – and have developed an in vitro assay to monitor consistent production of diphtheria vaccines.